Urban Locum Program - Greater Victoria Pilot

-To participate in the pilot, host family physicians must be part of one of the primary care networks (PCNs) in Greater Victoria (Victoria, Westshore, or Saanich Peninsula) and be working a minimum of 0.5 FTE providing clinic-based, longitudinal care to a panel of patients, under either the fee for service (FFS) or longitudinal family practice (LFP) compensation models.
+To participate in the pilot, host family physicians must be part of one of the primary care networks (PCNs) in Greater Victoria (Victoria, Westshore, or Saanich Peninsula) and be working a minimum of 0.5 FTE providing clinic-based, longitudinal care to a panel of patients.

 The above criteria were agreed upon to initially limit the pilot scope and create manageable parameters while we build a pool of locums, and for the purpose of testing the concept and evaluating outcomes.
 In the future, and with successful evaluation results, the goal is to rapidly expand the program across the province and to a wider demographic of family physicians.
 If there is a surplus of locums during the initial pilot phase, criteria for family physicians will be expanded at that time.

 We are currently accepting applications by locums and by host physicians seeking coverage.
 Please read the FAQs prior to completing the application.

 Please complete the locum application form.
 Once this is completed, we will be in touch to discuss the specific terms of your contract.
 There will be an opportunity to fully understand all the aspects of the contract prior to signing.
 After signing the contract, you will be invited to submit your availability for the scheduling/matching process with host physicians.

 View an infographic of what to expect during the locum process here.